Empathy 101: Designing for Humans in the Age of AI

 An example of this type of involvement is user feedback loops, where a user can review a system’s output and provide feedback on the quality, correctness or accuracy of the output in real-time.
 This could potentially raise early red flags in cases where large language models experience model hallucination and even “snowballing.”

-Involving the user in co-creation could also show up as reimagining how a user interacts with outputs, such as creating an intuitive Conversational Visualization, where complex analysis is made more accessible to users of differing technical expertise.
+Involving the user in co-creation could also show up as reimagining how a user interacts with outputs, where complex analysis is made more accessible to users of differing technical expertise.

 AI Where Users Need It